Is It Better to Put a Large Down Payment on a House?

 Advantages of a Large Down Payment

 - Better chances at approval.
-A higher down payment generally can get you approved in situations where it would be difficult to get that “yes!” from a home financing company.
+A sizable down payment generally can get you approved in situations where it would be difficult to get that “yes!” from a home financing company.

 - Lower interest rates.
-A lower LTV ratio makes you more attractive and less risky to a home financing company.
-This means you get to reap the rewards in the form of lower interest rates (or profit rates, in the case of Islamic home financing.)
+A lower LTV ratio makes you more attractive and less risky to mortgage lenders.
+This is because a borrower who has invested a significant amount in the property upfront is less likely to default on the loan.
+This means you get to reap the rewards in the form of a lower mortgage interest rate (or profit rate, in the case of Islamic home financing).
+Lenders often offer better rates to borrowers who make larger down payments.
+This further reduces the homeowner’s monthly mortgage payment.

 - Less interest paid overall.
 A higher portion of the loan paid off, plus lower interest rates mean you can save tens of thousands of dollars in interest on the course of your home loan.

 - Lower monthly payments.
-This is the most commonly-cited perk of a larger down payment.
-Less interest and less principal means that your monthly payments will be noticeably smaller.
+This is the most commonly-cited perk of larger down payments.
+Less interest and less principal means that your monthly mortgage payments will be noticeably smaller.

 - It may be required.
 A traditional loan generally requires a minimum of 20 percent down.
 If you want to get a co-op purchase financed or a second home in certain parts of the country, you may need a down payment as high as 30 percent or more.